Date Posted: June 7, 2017Reading time: 5 minutes

 Located in Inverness, Cape Breton, Cabot is renowned as Canada’s only authentic links golf course, inspired by the traditional, timeless links golf courses of Scotland.
 Living up to every bit of its reputation, the course overlooks the ocean from atop beautiful tall cliffs, so that players can take in picturesque coastal views while perfecting their golf game.

 When we arrived at Cabot Thursday afternoon, we quickly checked into our rooms at the Cabot Links Lodge.
 Before hitting the green, I admit we took a little time to marvel at our accommodations.
 Our 2-bedroom villas overlooked the course and the ocean, almost making you feel outdoors yourself with floor to ceiling windows.
-Picture this calm, coupled with a sleek, modern interior, a full kitchen and private deck, and you can probably understand our brief hold up getting ourselves out of there.
+Picture a sleek, modern interior, a full kitchen, and private deck, and you can probably understand our brief hold up getting ourselves out of there.

 Having played Cabot Links on multiple occasions before, we decided to start our weekend playing the newer sister course, Cabot Cliffs, ranked #19 in the Golf Digest World Top 100 Courses upon its official grand opening last year.
 Like Cabot Links, Cabot Cliffs is entirely a walking course, with no golf carts to be found.
 So, between club swings and walking between holes, a game at Cabot Cliffs is a great workout, and the lack of carts buzzing around makes you feel all the more connected to the landscape and surrounding wilderness.